hctorres/shallow_water_equations_mini_app/shallow_water_equations.md

 $$ h_{i,j} = P_{i,j} + \frac{1}{4} \left( u_{i-1,j}^2 + u_{i,j}^2 + v_{i,j-1}^2 + v_{i,j}^2 \right) $$

 In the code there is also a term for the pressure velcity product that is evaluated at the same location as the velocity.
-Called cu in the code.
+Called cu and cv in the code.

 $$ [Pu] |_{\mathrm{y\_face}} = \frac{P_{i,j} + P_{i+1,j}}{2} u_{i,j}$$